-LIST OF UNDERTAKINGS IN SCHEDULE 1 OF LI 1652 SHOWING UNDERTAKINGS THAT REQUIRE REGISTRATION AND ENVIRONMENTAL PERMIT area; or (b) involving the clearing of land located in an environmentally sensitive area.
-Fruit and other vegetable farms Management areas (a) involving the clearing of land of greater than 40 hectares in area, or (b) involving the clearing of land located in an environmentally sensitive area.
-Fishing (a) fish or shellfish farming in salt water, brackish water or fresh water, where the proposal includes the construction of shore AREA ACTIVITIES (b) permanent traps or weir fisheries, salt water.
-Services incidental to fishing Fish or shellfish breeding and propagating services, or fish or 1 (a) involving the clearing of land of greater than 40 hectares in area; or (b) involving the clearing of land located in an environmentally sensitive area.
-Fruit and other vegetable farms Management areas (a) involving the clearing of land of greater than 40 hectares in area, or (b) involving the clearing of land located in an environmentally sensitive area.
-Fishing (a) fish or shellfish farming in salt water, brackish water or fresh water, where the proposal includes the construction of shorebased facilities other than wharves; (b) permanent traps or weir fisheries, salt water.
-Services incidental to fishing Fish or shellfish breeding and propagating services, or fish or shellfish hatchery services, where the proposal includes the
+LIST OF UNDERTAKINGS IN SCHEDULE 1 OF LI 1652 SHOWING UNDERTAKINGS THAT REQUIRE REGISTRATION AND ENVIRONMENTAL PERMIT

+1 AGRICULTURAL AND Community Pastures (a) involving the clearing of land of greater than 40 area; or (b) involving the clearing of land located in an environment of land located in an environment. (b) involving the clearing of land located in an envisensitive area.
+Fruit and other vegetable farms Management areas (a) involving the clearing of land of greater than 40 area, or (b) involving the clearing of land located in an envisensitive area.
+Fishing (a) fish or shellfish farming in salt water, brackish water, where the proposal includes the construction based facilities other than wharves; (b) permanent traps or weir fisheries, salt water.
+Services incidental to fishing Fish or shellfish breeding and propagating services shellfish hatchery services, where the proposal construction of shore-based facilities other than what vironmentally o hectares in vironmentally vater or fresh ion of shore- es, or fish or includes the

 2 LOGGING AND FORESTRY.
 Logging Management of forested land for the primary purpose of harvesting timber in a contract area.
-3 FORESTRY SERVICES. (a) application of pesticides; (b) introduction of exotic species of animals, plants or microbial agents; (c) establishment of forests in previously forested and unfrosted areas 4 MINING (INCLUDING MILLING), QUARRYING AND OIL WELLS Mining (a) metal mines; (b) non-metal mines.
+3 FORESTRY SERVICES. (a) application of pesticides;(b) introduction of exotic species of animals, plants or microbial agents;(c) establishment of forests in previously forested and unfrosted areas 4 MINING (INCLUDING MILLING), QUARRYING AND OIL WELLS Mining (a) metal mines; (b) non-metal mines.
 Crude Oil and Natural Gas (a) crude oil or petroleum production facilities; (b) natural gas production facilities.
 Quarries and Sand Pits. (a) where the total area is greater than 10 hectares, or (b) where any portion is to be located within an environmentally sensitive area.
 Sand and Gravel Pits (a) where the total area is greater than 10 hectares, or (b) where any portion is to be located within an environmentally sensitive area.

-5 MANUFACTURING Food (a) abattoirs; (b) meat, fat or oil processing facilities; (c) poultry processing facilities.
-Beverages (a) brewery products; (b) distillery products; (c) wines.
-Rubber Products (a) rubber hoses and beltings; (b) tires and tubes; (c) other rubber products.
-Plastic Products (a) other plastic products. (b) foamed and expanded plastic products; (c) plastic pipes and pipe fittings; (d) plastic films and sheetings; (e) ther and Allied Products (a) Leather and allied products (b) Leather tanneries. --- --------------- ---
+5 MANUFACTURING Food

+(a) abattoirs;

+(b) meat, fat or oil processing facilities;

+(c) poultry processing facilities.

+Beverages

+(a) brewery products;

+(b) distillery products;

+(c) wines.

+(-)

+Dubb on Duc ducto

+Rubber Products

+(a) rubber hoses and beltings;

+(b) tires and tubes;

+(c) other rubber products.

+(c) other rubber products.

+Plastic Products

+(a) other plastic products.

+(b) foamed and expanded plastic products;

+(c) plastic pipes and pipe fittings;

+(d) plastic films and sheetings;

+Leather and Allied Products

+(a) Leather and allied products

+(b) Leather tanneries.

 Primary Textiles

-(a) broad knitted fabrics.
+- (a) broad knitted fabrics.

-(b) spun yarns and woven clothes;
+- (b) spun yarns and woven clothes;

-(c) man-made fibres and filament yarns;
+- (c) man-made fibres and filament yarns;

 Textile Products

-(a) carpets, mats and rugs;
+- (a) carpets, mats and rugs;

-(b) canvas and related products;
+- (b) canvas and related products;

-(c) natural fibres processing and felt products;
+- (c) natural fibres processing and felt products;

-(d) other textile products.
+- (d) other textile products.

 Wood

-(a) sawmill, planning mill and shingle mill products industries;

-(b) particle board or wafer board production.

-(c) veneers and plywood's;

-(d) wood preservation facilities which use hazardous chemicals or

-similar chemical processes;

-(e) other wood products;
+- (a) sawmill, planning mill and shingle mill products industries; - (b) particle board or wafer board production. - (c) veneers and plywood's; - (d) wood preservation facilities which use hazardous chemicals or similar chemical processes; - (e) other wood products;

 Paper and Allied Products

-(a) asphalt roofing;
+- (a) asphalt roofing;

-(b) other converted paper products.
+- (b) other converted paper products.

-(c) pulp and paper;
+- (c) pulp and paper;

 Primary Metals

 Fabricated Metal Products

 Transportation Equipment

-Facilities engaged in building and repairing all types of ships above

-4.000 tones displacement including marine production platforms

-for petroleum, natural gas or mineral resource extraction.
+Facilities engaged in building and repairing all types of ships above 4.000 tones displacement including marine production platforms for petroleum, natural gas or mineral resource extraction.

 Non-Metallic Mineral Products

 Refined Petroleum Products

 Chemicals and Chemical Products

-(a) agricultural chemicals;
+- (a) agricultural chemicals;

-(b) industrial chemicals;
+- (b) industrial chemicals;

-(c) soaps and cleaning compounds;
+- (c) soaps and cleaning compounds;

-(d) paints and varnishes;
+- (d) paints and varnishes;

-(e) plastics and synthetic resins;
+- (e) plastics and synthetic resins;

-(f) other chemical products.
+- (f) other chemical products.